Michael0x2a/kinect-2-snap/README.md

 -   **`localhost:5000/skeletons`**

-    Returns data for all skeletons being tracked in JSON format.
+    Returns data for all skeletons being tracked.

 -   **`localhost:5000/skeletons/<num>`**

-    Returns data for that particular skeleton in JSON format.
+    Returns data for that particular skeleton.
 Valid values are `1` or `2`.

 -   **`localhost:5000/skeletons/<num>/<joint>`**

-    Returns data for that particular joint for that particular skeleton in JSON format.
+    Returns data for that particular joint for that particular skeleton.
 Valid values are:

+    -   FootLeft
+    -   FootRight
     -   AnkleLeft
     -   AnkleRight
-    -   ElbowLeft
-    -   ElbowRight
-    -   FootLeft
-    -   FootRight
-    -   HandLeft
-    -   HandRight
+    -   KneeLeft
-    -   Head
+    -   KneeRight
     -   HipCenter
     -   HipLeft
     -   HipRight
+    -   Spine
+    -   HandLeft
+    -   HandRight
+    -   WristLeft
+    -   WristRight
-    -   KneeLeft
+    -   ElbowLeft
-    -   KneeRight
+    -   ElbowRight
     -   ShoulderCenter
     -   ShoulderLeft
     -   ShoulderRight
-    -   Spine
-    -   WristLeft
-    -   WristRight
+    -   Head

     The match is case insensitive, and will ignore any dashes and underscores.
 For example, the following queries will behave identically: